-1. English-The Grammar used in the School is Longman's School Grammar, but almost any recent book will answer every purpose in preparing for this examination.
+- 1. ENGLISH-The Grammar used in the School is Longman's School Grammar, but almost any recent book will answer every purpose in preparing for this examination.
 The student should be familiar with the parts of speech, and be able to perform rapidly exercises in parsing and conjugation.
 The analysis of sentences, proper arrangement of phrases and clauses will also be called for.
 The student will be tested in his knowledge of the rules governing spelling, punctuation and in the ability to compose a letter, a short essay upon a familiar subject or some other species of composition.

-Penmanship will also be regarded.

-2. HISTORY AND GEOGRAPHY-The text-books in History used in the Preparatory Department are Montgomery's United States and England, and the examination for entrance will be on the general facts covered by these works.
-The candidate will be required to show a thorough and accurate knowledge of the discovery and settlement of North American, the colonial era, the war for Independence, the establishment and growth of the Union, the events leading to the civil war, and the chief incidents and results of that struggle.
-It is also expected that the student shall satisfy the examiner as to his acquaintance with the leading facts of English history, such as the successive conquests of Britain, the growth of the English monarchy, the chief reigns and principal wars, and the development of parliamentary government.
-Especial attention should be given to the influence of English on American history.
-In Geography, the text-books are Appleton's Higher and Monteith's Physical, and on these the examination will be based.
-The questions will relate to the form and size of the Earth, its motions and their results, the principal land and water divisions, the chief countries of the world, their rivers, cities, population and industries, earthquakes and their causes, ocean currents, storms, climate, and the distribution of life.

-3. Arithmetic-The whole subject as contained in books like "The New American" or "Brooks" is required.
+Penmanship will also be regarded. - 2.
+HISTORY AND GEOGRAPHY-The text-book in History used in the Preparatory Department is Montgomery's United States, and the examination for entrance will be on the general facts covered by these works.
+The candidate will be required to show a thorough and accurate knowledge of the discovery and settlement of North America, the colonial era, the war for Independence, the establishment and growth of the Union, the events leading to the civil war, and the chief incidents and results of that struggle.
+In Geography, the text-book is Appleton's Higher.
+The questions will relate to the form and size of the Earth, its motions and their results, the principal land and water divisions, the chief countries of the world, their rivers, cities, population and industries, earthquakes and their causes, ocean currents, storms, climate, and the distribution of life. - 3.
+ARITHMETIC-The whole subject as contained in books like "The New American" or "Brooks" is required.
 The questions given for an examination will be found principally under the subjects, notation and numeration, the four fundamental processes, common and decimal fractions, denominate numbers, percentage, interest, simple and compound proportions, mensuration and the metric system.
 The examples selected will be by no means the most difficult, the purpose being not to puzzle the candidate, but to fairly test his knowledge.
 Part of the examination will be oral and part written.

-- 4. Algebra-The examination on this subject will begin with the reading of algebraic expressions and the use of parentheses.
+- 4. ALGEBRA-The examination on this subject will begin with the reading of algebraic expressions and the use of parentheses.
 The special rules for multiplication and division by inspection as given in "Wentworth's School Algebra," and the principles of factoring must be thoroughly mastered.
 The three processes of elimination, the theory of exponents, involution and evolution must also be thoroughly understood.
 While some work in stating problems will be given, the greater portion of time will be taken up in strictly algebraic exercises. - 5.
-Latin-In this study "The Beginner's Latin Book," by Collar and Daniell, fairly represents the requirement for the Freshman Class.
+LATIN-In this study "The Beginner's Latin Book," by Collar and Daniell, fairly represents the requirement for the Freshman Class.
 The applicant should be well grounded on the declension of nouns, adjectives and pronouns; the comparison of adjectives and adverbs, and the conjugation of the verb, regular and irregular; he should know the various uses of the several cases, and especially of the subjunctive mood; understand the accusative and infinitive in indirect discourse, the ablative absolute, the periphrastic conjugations, the gerund, gerundive and the supine, and be able to translate any of the exercises contained in the "Beginner's Book," or in any similar elementary work.